coleslaw-org/coleslaw/docs/hacking.md

 `page-url` was defined.
 This would have the additional benefit of localizing all the site routing in one place.
 New Content Types would probably `pushnew` a plist onto the config key in their `enable` function.
+This has been implemented on the branch `user-defined-routing`.

 ### Better Content Types